Finish the picture perfect Thanksgiving with a formal centerpiece!!

 Before you cut a hole, create feet for the eyeball with hot glue.
 Determine where you want the pupil to rest.
 Carefully, place dots of hot glue on the bottom of the eyeball to create stability.
 Quickly, immerse the eyeball in water to cool the hot glue.
 Use a marker to mark where to place the opening for the flowers.

 Place the eyeball in the PVC coupling with the mark at the top.
 Carefully, create a hole, only about ½”.
 Remember, the rotary tool moves very fast.

 To fix arrangement, I did a small grouping of blooms and secured them with floral wrap tape.
 Fill the eyeball with water.
-Cut the stems to fit in the eyeball.
-Remove the eyeball from the coupling.
-Place the arrangements on the table.
-You may need additional supports to keep the eyeballs from rolling.
-Some suggestions are matchsticks or small rolls.
-Use Fall Leaves or Spanish Moss on the table to camouflage these props.
-Enjoy!
+Cut the stems to fit in the eyeball, with the floral tape just below the opening.
+Place in the water filled eye!

 In the second example, I filled the opening of a skull filled with wet foam.
 The arrangement was made using miniature roses, miniature carnations, and pom-poms.
 I hid the wet foam by placing miniature rose blooms in the eye sockets!